aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-polygon-and-polyline-annotations/_index.md

 type: docs
 weight: 60
 url: /net/add-polygon-and-polyline-annotations/
+description: Aspose.PDF for .NET allows you to add, get, and delete the polygon and polyline annotations from your PDF document.
 ---

 The Polyline tool allows you to create shapes and outlines with an arbitrary number of sides on the document.